Trunk Latch Actuator Troubleshooting

 Written by Ronnie

-The problem: The trunk will not open with the key fob, glove box button or key.
+The problem: The trunk will not open with the remote key fob, glove box button or key.

 Sometimes, even if the relay is working and you can hear it click, the actuator seems to be in good condition and the trunk light works, the trunk may not open.
 A majority of the time the problem will be a bad ground between the trunk lid and the body.
 The factory design relies on the hinge to ground the trunk lid to the body.
 Due to corrosion or a bad connection the ground can be partially or totally lost and the trunk lid actuator will not work.
 The light burning in the trunk is not a good indication that you have a good ground.

-First be sure the actuator is not working.
+Check to see if the spring that lifts the trunk lid off the latch could be the problem.
 Have a friend lift up on the trunk lid while you try all the methods of opening the trunk.
-Sometimes the spring in the latch that pushes up slightly when the latch releases can break and the lid will not move off the latch as it should resulting in the trunk locking again when the actuator is de-energized.
+Sometimes the spring in the latch that pushes up slightly when the latch releases can break or shift out of position and the lid will not move off the latch as it should resulting in the trunk locking again when the actuator is de-energized.

 Start your troubleshooting by connecting a jumper wire between a piece of metal inside the trunk and the inside of the trunk lid that is free of paint.
 You may have to scrape away some paint to get down to the bare metal for a good ground.
 After you are certain you have a good ground between the body and the trunk lid, test to see of the trunk actuator will work.
 Be sure to try opening the trunk with the key, the key fob and the trunk release button.
 If it still will not work continue to the next step.